Replaced with the new course below:

 The logical extension of the Elderhostel one-week residential programs was the formation of non-residential Learning in Retirement Institutes in local communities.
 These institutes were to be managed by the participants themselves with guidance from a sponsoring academic institution.
 A common characteristic of local institutes was a belief in the importance of keeping minds active throughout life.
 Sharing the learning process with others and emphasizing member-led courses were their objectives.

 When the University of Hartford took over the campus of Hartford College for Women, ALP migrated to the Hamilton Heights Retirement Community, former home of St. Joseph Academy, and later the Conference Center of The Hartford Insurance Company.
-After a few years of growth, Hamilton Heights could no longer accommodate ALP, so classes moved to the Emanuel Synagogue in West Hartford for a year before relocating in the year 2000 to the Seabury Retirement Community in Bloomfield, our present home.
-Simultaneously the sponsorship of ALP changed to the University of Connecticut.
+After a few years of growth, Hamilton Heights could no longer accommodate ALP, so clas

 Over the years, ALP membership grew to its present size of approximately 250 and the curriculum expanded until it was necessary to limit it to a maximum of 20 courses and 20 single sessions.
 The Duncaster Retirement Community in Bloomfield also now hosts some ALP courses.